May 6, 2024

 If your business is already incorporated, be sure to include your numbers: your balance sheet, cash flow statements and income statements.
 Potential investors will pay close attention to this section of your business plan, and you’ll want to give them a comprehensive idea of how your business is doing and how it projects moving forward.

-Step five: Executive summary
+Step Five: Executive Summary

 The executive summary is the most important part of the business plan.
 It incorporates all the individual elements and frames the business plan as a cohesive whole.
 Even though it will come first in the document, it should still be the lat part you write.